 2212 Martin and Malcolm

 4 credits

 The examination of the contributions of Martin Luther King, Jr., and Malcolm X to American society.
 Special attention will be given to the subjects of Christianity and Islam, religion and politics, the Civil Rights Movement, and Black Nationalism.
 Humanities.

-Offered as needed.

 2215 Prejudice and Power: Minorities in America

 4 credits

 A study of ethnic minorities, women, and gay and lesbian communities to determine the relationship between prejudice and power in America.

 Humanities.

-Offered as needed.